 Comment to Rule 4(a).
-Parties subject to Chapter 159 of the General Statutes of North Carolina-which provides, among other things, that if an obligation is evidenced by a contract or agreement requiring the payment of money or by a purchase order for supplies and materials, then the contract, agreement, or purchase order shall include on its face a certificate stating that the instrument has been pre-audited to assure compliance with N.C.G.S. § 159-28(a) and that an obligation incurred in violation N.C.G.S. § 159-28(a) or (a1) is invalid and may not be enforced-should, as appropriate, inform all participants at the beginning of the mediation the preaudit requirement and consequences for failing to preaudit under N.C.G.S. § 159-28.
+Parties subject to Chapter 159 of the General Statutes of North Carolina-which provides, among other things, that if an obligation is evidenced by a contract or agreement requiring the payment of money or by a purchase order for supplies and materials, then the contract, agreement, or purchase order shall include on its face a certificate stating that the instrument has been pre-audited to assure compliance with N.C.G.S. § 159-28(a) and that an obligation incurred in violation of N.C.G.S. § 159-28(a) or (a1) is invalid and may not be enforced-should, as appropriate, inform all participants at the beginning of the mediation of the preaudit requirement and the consequences for failing to preaudit under N.C.G.S. § 159-28.

 Comment to Rule 4(c).
-Consistent with N.C.G.S. § 7A-38.1(l), if a settlement is reached during a mediated settlement conference, then the mediator shall ensure that the terms of the settlement are reduced to writing and signed by the parties and their attorneys before ending the conference.
-No settlement shall be enforceable unless it has been reduced to writing and signed by the parties.
+Consistent with N.C.G.S. § 7A-38.1(l), if a settlement is reached during a mediated settlement conference, then the mediator shall ensure that the terms of the settlement are reduced to writing and signed by the parties, or by the parties' designees, and by the parties' attorneys before ending the conference.
+No settlement shall be enforceable unless it has been reduced to writing and signed by the parties or by the parties' designees.

 Cases in which an agreement upon all issues has been reached should be disposed of as expeditiously as possible.
 This assures that the mediator and the parties move the case toward disposition while honoring the private nature of the mediation process and the mediator's duty of confidentiality.
-If the parties wish to keep the terms of the settlement confidential, then they may timely file with the court closing documents that do not contain confidential terms

-(e.g., voluntary dismissal or a consent judgment resolving all claims).
+If the parties wish to keep the terms of the settlement confidential, then they may timely file with the court closing documents do not contain confidential terms that (e.g., voluntary dismissal or a consent judgment resolving all claims).
 Mediators will not be required by local rules to submit agreements to the court.